 Another argument against the idea that tonal overwriting is specific to the na-construction comes from the fact that the low/high alternation is also found in relative clauses.
-Relative clauses in Asante Twi are not obviously related to na-focus constructions and instead involve the relative complementizer áa preceding the pivot constituent of the relative construction (see Saah 2010; McCracken 2013) (21).
+Relative clauses in Asante Twi are obviously not related to na-focus constructions.
+Instead, they involve the relative complementizer $\acute{a}a$ preceding the pivot constituent of the relative construction (see Saah 2010; McCracken 2013) (21).
 As (21) shows, the underlyingly low-toned verb hu ('see') bears a high-tone when it occurs inside a relative clause (21b).

 - (21) a.
 Kofi hu-u kŕataá nó.
 Kofi see-PST paper DEF 'Kofi saw the paper.' - b.
-[DP Kŕataá nó1 [CP áa Kofi hú-u-é \\\\\1 nó ]] da [PP pónó nó só. ] paper DEF REL K. see-PST-YE CD lie table the on 'The paper that Kofi saw is on the table.'
+[DP Krataá nó1 [CP áa Kofi hú-u-é nó]] da [PP pónó nó só.] paper DEF REL K. see-PST-YE CD lie table the on 'The paper that Kofi saw is on the table.'